-It’s highly therapeutic for the both of us: the tree and me.
+It’s highly therapeutic for both of us: the tree and I.

-There’s a beautiful symbiotic relationship between trees and humans.
-We can’t live without each other.
-Or more appropriately, we can’t live without the trees.
 Humans (and other life forms) exhale carbon dioxide.
-The trees absorb that gas and magically transform it into oxygen.
+Trees absorb that gas and magically transform it into our oxygen.

-Trees not only benefit us humans, they also provide free housing for the birds, squirrels, and many other creatures.
+Trees not only benefit us, humans, they also provide free housing for birds, squirrels, and many other creatures.

-Scientific evidence shows that exposure to the natural environment, especially trees, can improve human health.
-And, without trees an interesting thing happens: mortality rates from heart disease and respiratory ailments increase significantly.
+Scientific evidence shows that exposure to the natural environment, especially trees, improves human health.
+And, without trees, an interesting thing happens: mortality rates from heart disease and respiratory ailments increase significantly.

-I always encourage clients and students to get out and take a daily walk around the trees, or go to a local park.
-Especially, if they are suffering from any type of respiratory illness, heart disease, depression, feelings of un-groundedness (like vertigo), or just about any condition you can think of.
+I encourage clients and students to get outside and take a walk around the trees.
+Especially, if they are suffering from any type of respiratory illness, or heart disease, depression, feelings of un-groundedness… actually, just about any condition you can think of.

 American Poet, Alfred Joyce Kilmer, sums it all up nicely: